MicrosoftDocs/mixed-reality/mrtk-docs/features/experimental/interactive-element.md

 ### Runtime Limitations

-The State Visualizer must be added to an object via inspector and cannot be added via script.
+The State Visualizer must be added to an object via the Inspector and cannot be added via script.
 The properties that modify the AnimatorStateMachine/AnimationController are contained in an editor namespace (`UnityEditor.Animations`) which get removed when the app is built.

 ## How to use the State Visualizer